arkhn/fhir-river/README.md

 - docker exec -it mongo mongo --port 27017
 - docker exec -it mimic psql -U mimicuser -d mimic

-## Avro Consumer

-The `fhir_consumer` container includes a consumer that reads events produced by kafka-connect whenever a new record is created in the PostgresDb.

 ## Kafka Connect